-Many clues to Israel's modern identity deal with the ruling line of David—and its Zerahite counterpart.
-Charles Whitaker pieces together and follows the biblical and historical evidence to add more proof to Israel's whereabouts today.
+Many clues to Israel's modern identity deal with the ruling line of David.
+The biblical and historical evidence shows 'lost' Israel's whereabouts today.

 The search for the descendants of ancient Israel continues with the look at the blessings God promises the patriarchs.
 Charles Whitaker examines the blessings granted to Jacob's sons as well as Joseph's sons, Ephraim and Manasseh.